benroberts999/ampsci/doc/tutorial_CI.md

 For a simple example, we'll consider neutral Mg.

-The first part of the imput file will be familiar from previous examples.
+The first part of the input file will be familiar from previous examples.
 We don't need valence states in Hartree-Fock, so, this can be left blank.
 We don't include the two valence states in the core, hence use $V^{N-2}$ approximation.